HEASARC/heasarc-tutorials/pySAS_pipeline_testing.md

 # Is this a new transient?
 Let's run a few quick tests to make sure we can rule out that it was simply below the detection limit of the 2004 observation

+# --> We need to run edetectchain and get a source list made for the latest obs.
+# I will provide that to the user, but also provide the commands for them to run it
+# and then we will have it load in their new file unless they don't run the command.
+In which
+# case we will run with mine.

 ```